 \subsection{Preliminaries}

-In this subsection we set the notation and recall some basic results concerning the Wiener-Hopf factorization of $X$.
-We refer to Sato~\cite[Ch.
-9]{Sato} for a self-contained account of classical Wiener-Hopf factorization theory of L\'{e}vy processes and further references; see also Kuznetsov~\cite{Kuzn} for a recent derivation using analytical arguments.
+In this subsection, we set the notation and recall some basic results concerning the Wiener--Hopf factorization of $X$.
+We refer to Sato (\cite{Sato}, Chapter~9), for a self-contained account of classical Wiener--Hopf factorization theory of L\'{e}vy processes and further references; see also Kuznetsov~\cite{Kuzn} for a recent derivation using analytical arguments.